PlexSheep/SREMP/docs/devlog.md

 Also, since I'm a night person, I will count sessions continuing into the next day as part of the previous one.
 It's just more convenient that way.

+## 2025-09-25 (plexsheep)

+### Progress

+- I think the identity gets passed down the domains now
+- Found another deadlock in the gtk crate, but I don't yet know how to fix it

+### Decisions

+### Notes

+### Mood

+- Watching some videos nearby, have a lot of free time right now which is cool
+- Writing gui code is cond of tedious, but I guess I need a proper gui

 ## 2025-09-23 (plexsheep)

 ### Progress